thenamespace/namespace-sdk/README.md

   return mintDetails;
 };
 ```

-## 3. Send Transaction
+2. Execute the Mint Transaction

-Sending a transaction is the last step.
-Since the library uses Viem under the hood, we will use WalletClient to send a transaction.
+Use Viem's WalletClient to send the transaction:

 ```typescript
 import { sepolia } from "viem/chains";